AriezLabs/blog/content/blog/zettelkasten.md

 [Pandoc](https://pandoc.org/) is a more powerful HTML generator than vimwiki's built-in `:Vimwiki2HTML`.
 For example, you can add your own CSS to its HTML output, or even export to LaTeX and PDF.
 By virtue of offering a CLI, it also allows you to string together a more complex pipeline of commands, which I'm doing to automatically add a header and footer to each page.

-And so, a random example page like this
+So a random example page like this

 ```md
 # Emulsion